 In the late 1990s, Wensley bought a villa on a rock overlooking the Mediterranean, in Granada, Spain, just a few hour’s drive east of the notorious Costa del Crime.
 British criminals in Spain have provided much of the background material for his best selling books Costa del Crime and Gang Wars On The Costa.

 In recent years, Wensley has also worked extensively in reality-based TV and recently produced a major one-hour documentary entitled Hash for National Geographic.
-His earlier contribution to another Nat Geo documentary on Brit criminals in Spain can be viewed on the TV/Media page as well as in the background of my Home page.
+His earlier contribution to another Nat Geo documentary on Brit criminals in Spain can be viewed on the TV/Media page as well as in the background of his Home page.